-Eyeing the surrounding landscape for miles around, Inverness Castle looks out across the River Ness from a sandstone cliff at the centre of northern Scotland’s largest and most important burgh.
-The castle’s position at the heart of the Highlands is emblematic, and expressive of much more than mere topography.
-It overlooks the beautiful and ancient city of Inverness, bridging the mouth of the river as it enters the Moray Firth: a geographical location that has ensured its place at the centre of political, religious and mercantile life in the Highlands of Scotland for the best part of two millennia.
+The castle sits overlooking the River Ness, in Inverness Scotland.
+Its position at the heart of the Highlands is emblematic.
+Much more expressive than mere topography.
+It overlooks the beautiful and ancient city of Inverness.
+Bridging the mouth of the river as it enters the Moray Firth.
+A geographical location that has ensured its place at the centre of political, religious and mercantile life in the Highlands of Scotland for the best part of two millennia.

-Inverness’s commercial and strategic importance has always attracted military incursions, and its history is turbulent and drenched in blood.
-The town and its castle were sacked many times during the Middle Ages, by attackers ranging from marauding Highland clansmen to Scotland’s great patriot-king Robert the Bruce, who destroyed the castle in 1307 to keep it from being used as a bulwark against his authority in the north of the country.
+Inverness’s commercial and strategic importance has always attracted military incursions.
+And its history is turbulent and drenched in blood.
+The town and its fortress were sacked many times during the Middle Ages by attackers, from marauding Highland clansmen to Scotland’s great patriot-king Robert the Bruce.
+Bruce actually destroyed Inverness Castle in 1307 to keep it from being used as a bulwark against his authority in the north of the country.
 Mary, Queen of Scots laid siege to Inverness for three days before it capitulated in 1562.
-Surveying the environs from atop the castle walls, the pugnacious 20-year-old queen caught sight of a patrol of Royal guards and expressed disappointment that she was "not a man to know what life it was to lie all night in the fields, or to walk upon the causeway with a jack (an armour breastplate) and knapschall (a helmet), a Glasgow buckler (a shield) and a broadsword”.
+Surveying the environs from atop the castle walls, the pugnacious 20-year-old queen caught sight of a patrol of Royal guards.
+These guards expressed disappointment that she was "not a man to know what life it was to lie all night in the fields, or to walk upon the causeway with a jack (an armour breastplate) and knapschall (a helmet), a Glasgow buckler (a shield) and a broadsword”.

 The structure we see on Castle Hill today dates from the 1830s.
-It was built as a new Sheriff’s court and prison, and was designed by the architect William Burn in a castellated style that pays tribute to Inverness’s turbulent past, whilst proudly defending the dignity of the law that was seen, in Victorian times, as the key driver for a bright and prosperous future.
-Burn was an ardent admirer of Sir Walter Scott and his castle in Inverness was part of a widespread phenomenon that saw romantic ideas of Scotland and Scottishness being appropriated and repackaged for the popular market.
-Queen Victoria and her consort Prince Albert were regular visitors to the Highlands, and their folksy admiration for local rites and customs led to a fashionable resurgence of interest in the region’s history and traditional ways of life.
+It was built as a new Sheriff’s court and prison, and was designed by the architect William Burn in a castellated style.
+It is this style that pays tribute to Inverness’s turbulent past, whilst proudly defending the dignity of the law that was seen, in Victorian times, as the key driver for a bright and prosperous future.
+Burn was an ardent admirer of Sir Walter Scott and his castle in Inverness.
+It was the Inverness Castle which was part of a widespread phenomenon that saw romantic ideas of Scotland and Scottishness being appropriated and repackaged for the popular market.
+Queen Victoria and her consort Prince Albert were regular visitors to the Highlands.
+Their folksy admiration for local rites and customs led to a fashionable resurgence of interest in the region’s history and traditional ways of life.